eTextile/Lulu/Hardware/README.md

 - **V2.0.0** and **V2.1.0** have been produced in small batch with this characteristics (20 pce)
   - Base Material : FR-4 TG13
   - No. of Layers : 2 layers
-  - PCB Thickness : 1.6
+  - PCB Thickness : 1 mm
   - PCB Color : Black
   - Surface Finish : HASL
   - Minimum Solder Mask Dam : 0.4 mm